Pressure builds on Rutgers after coach fired over abuse

 NEWARK, New Jersey

-NEWARK, New Jersey (Reuters) - Thirty-one Rutgers University faculty members have demanded the resignation of the college's president, and the New Jersey state assembly speaker has proposed public hearings into the abuse of players by former men's basketball coach Mike Rice.
+NEWARK, New Jersey (Reuters) - Thirteen Rutgers University faculty members have demanded the resignation of the university's president, and the New Jersey state assembly speaker has proposed public hearings into the abuse of players by former men's basketball coach Mike Rice.

 The faculty members sent a letter to the Board of Trustees on Wednesday demanding the resignation of President Robert Barchi, alleging the school had hidden facts about Rice for months and fired him only after videos, showing him abusing players verbally and physically at practices, were made public.

 Rice was fired as the public university's basketball coach on Wednesday after the ESPN sports network broadcast videos showing him berating players with homophobic slurs over two years of practice sessions, grabbing and kicking them and throwing basketballs at their heads.

 Athletic Director Tim Pernetti fined and suspended Rice in December when he was made aware of the videos, later admitting after they came out that his discipline was not severe enough.

 Rice was entitled to a $100,000 retention bonus under his contract because he was not fired until after Rutgers' basketball season had ended, according to the university.
 Rutgers, New Jersey's largest public university, paid the coach $655,000 last year, the third year of a five-year contract.

 The economics of big-time college sports have come under scrutiny in recent years with critics decrying a system in which top football and basketball coaches are given multimillion-dollar contracts while the players go unpaid.

 The faculty union asked the university's board of governors to investigate the Rice matter and to "revisit their oversight of the athletics department and to create a healthy balance between academics and athletics."

 The letter from the 13 faculty members said Barchi should have taken action earlier.